desserts

 2. In a bowl, combine graham cracker crumbs and melted butter.

-3. Press the mixture into the bottom of a springform pan to create the crust.
+3. Press the mixture firmly into the bottom of a 9-inch springform pan.

-7. Incorporate the eggs, one at a time, mixing until just combined.
+6. Incorporate eggs one at a time, mixing well after each addition.

 Alternative Ingredients